antimof/UxPlay/README.txt

 to edit `/usr/local/etc/avahi/avahi-daemon.conf` to uncomment a line for airplay support.*)

-### 2. uxplay stalls, with the expected server name showing on the client, but fails to connect to the client when this is selected.
+### 2. uxplay starts, but stalls after "Initialized server socket(s)" appears, *with the server name showing on the client* (but the client fails to connect when the UxPlay server is selected).

 This shows that a *dns\_sd* service is working, but a firewall on the server is probably blocking the connection request from the client.
 (One